How Real Aliens Killed Sci-Fi For Me

 If you empathize with the main character, your brain chemistry rewards you as if you were performing those heroic deeds yourself, so you come out feeling pretty great.
 I love the feeling of walking out of an action movie at the end, all pumped up and triumphant.

-At the bottom of it all, though, lie dead human beings — fictional or otherwise.
-Every time.
+At the bottom of all these cool stories, though, lie dead human beings — fictional or otherwise.
+Every single time.

 I point this out for the same reason I pointed out, in another article, that if you eat meat, you need to understand and accept the fact that another living being’s consciousness was snuffed out so you could eat its body.